sselvin778/assignment722/README.md

 Using the __URL__ to the repository link, __fork__ the repository into your account and then by using `GitHub desktop`, ensure that you __clone__ the repository from `GitHub`, onto the local drive.

 ### 3. Creating the conda environment
 To set up your `conda environment`, you first need to use the `environment.yml` provided in the repository and __import__ it into `Anaconda Navigator`.
-Also make sure to include the essential __dependenices__ needed to run the code including:
+Also make sure to include the essential __dependenices__ needed to run the code which includes as follows:

 1. `Python`
 2. `Geopandas`